 Most of all, never speak to your kids in a way you wouldn’t want them to speak to you, and this means no yelling, blaming, or disrespectful communication of any nature.
 If you want respect, you must first give it, so, if you don’t want your teen to judge or curse, you better refrain.
 However, if you slip, either in words or affectation, take responsibility and apologize without excuses or justification.

 Also, although you should never accept disrespectful behavior, do not take it personally.

-Unless there’s a reason to believe your teen’s life is in danger, it’s best to respect privacy and not invade private space.
+Honor Privacy - Unless there’s a reason to believe your teen’s life is in danger, it’s best to respect privacy and not invade private space.
 “Parental invasion” motivates teens to protect their privacy, and, therefore, eavesdropping and snooping leads to secretive behavior.
 Moreover, not only won’t your kids trust you, you’ll also make them feel untrustworthy, and, as a result, they’ll act accordingly.

-Well, if you’re judgmental of your teen’s friends or forbid certain friendships, there’s a good chance your teen will rebel by holding onto these relationships.
+What about friends who are bad influences? - Well, if you’re judgmental of your teen’s friends or forbid certain friendships, there’s a good chance your teen will rebel by holding onto these relationships.
 Where parental judgment and ultimatums don’t work, time and space often do the trick, and given the opportunity to choose, most teens decide to ditch unhealthy relationships on their own.

 Consider, if you are not consciously encouraging independence and empowerment, there's a good chance you are unconsciously encouraging dependency and powerlessness.
 Here’s what you need to know in order to empower teens and help them make empowered choices in all areas of life: